 Can’t wait to read these meditations again and again?

-Get them in paperback form by picking up a copy of the Pocket Guide to Action: 116 Meditations on the Art of Doing
+Get them in paperback or ebook form by picking up a copy of the Pocket Guide to Action: 116 Meditations on the Art of Doing

 Kyle Eschenroeder is a writer who has been an entrepreneur, day trader, and whatever else sounded good at the time.
 He sends infrequent, useful emails–this is the best way to connect.
 Tweet at him @kyleschen.